Heymity/MolecularLibCore/README.md

 ![](Media/VolatileSO.gif)

-As you probably know, scriptable objects in unity have persistent data for entering and leaving play mode, so if you have an int in a scriptable object set to 100, and then, while in play mode, you change it to 50, when you exit play mode, it will still be 50, not 100.
+As you probably know, scriptable objects in Unity have persistent data for entering and leaving play mode, so if you have an int in a scriptable object set to 100, and then, while in play mode, you change it to 50, when you exit play mode, it will still be 50, not 100.
 This is sometimes good and sometimes bad.
 One of these bad times is when you’re using scriptable objects to hold changeable data, say player health.
-You would want for the player health to be reset when you leave play mode, but you also want to change it during play mode.
-If you are thinking this is a very strange way to code a game by the way, check this, it actually has some very good benefits.
+You would want the player's health to be reset when you leave play mode, but you also want to change it during play mode.
+If you are thinking this is a very strange way to code a game by the way, check [this](https://www.youtube.com/watch?v=raQ3iHhE_Kk), it has some very good benefits.
 So, what the VolatileScriptableObject class does is that it solves this problem!
 You can change the data in it, and when you leave play mode it won’t be changed.

-There is a very good demo and implementation of this in here “Demo > TestVolatileScriptableObject.cs”.
+There is a very good demo and implementation of this here “Demo > TestVolatileScriptableObject.cs”.
 But if you want a quick sneak-pic of it, here it is:
 ```c#
 [CreateAssetMenu(fileName = "Volatile SO", menuName = "New Volatile SO", order = 0)]
 public class TestVolatileScriptableObject : VolatileScriptableObject<TestVolatileScriptableObject.Data>